 You should keep a close eye on your patent portfolio to look into potential opportunities to expand your product line and thus your patent protection.
 You should also understand that it's important to get a patent to help move your business forward.
 You should also think in terms of creating a patent portfolio instead of just getting one patent, particularly if you're protecting an invention that's commercially viable.

 If you need help with a patent portfolio strategy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.